Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

 \subsubsection{Takeaways from these examples}

-\paragraph{What have we been doing?} The game here is that we want to understand what happens in the space of functions.
+\paragraph{Main contributors to implicit bias} The game here is that we want to understand what happens in the space of functions.
 The inductive bias in parameter space is relatively simple ($\ell_2$ or something similar, often).
 But what we really care about is what happens in function space, which can be very rich.
-A large part of the optimization problem is the architecture.
-The classical view is that the architecture is important because it limits what functions you can get; however, that's not the case here.
-The architecture is important because it determines the mapping from parameter space to function space and is the \emph{biggest} contributor to the geometry by which you're searching in function space.
+A large part of the optimization problem is dictated by the architecture.
+The classical view is that the architecture is important because it limits what functions may be obtained; however, that's not the case here.
+The architecture is important because it determines the mapping from parameter space to function space and is the \emph{biggest} contributor to the geometry by which we are searching in function space.

 The next most significant thing that affects the inductive bias is the geometry of the local search in parameter space (e.g., $\ell_2$ vs. $\ell_1$ in parameter space).

 And the least significant thing (though still relevant) that affects the inductive bias is the set of optimization choices (e.g., initialization, batch size, step size, etc.).